- About Nordea

 - Have you communicated this plan earlier?

 Yes.
-We communicated in the Q2 report in July 2015 that we have initiated the process.
+We communicated in the Q2 report in July that we have initiated the process.
 We have also communicated in our Annual Report throughout the years that we aim at continuous simplification of our legal structure.
 Since then, progress in the matter has been conveyed in several releases.

 - How will you continue to communicate about this?

 All customers who have an account with Nordea received information on the simplification of the legal structure in the spring of 2016.
-In the autumn of 2016, customers were informed that from the beginning of 2017 onwards, Nordea's banking services in Finland will be provided by Nordea Bank AB (publ), Finnish Branch.
-Customers will receive information on this either in their Netbank or by letter during the autumn.
+In the autumn of 2016, customers were informed that from the beginning of 2017 onwards, Nordea's banking services in Finland would be provided by Nordea Bank AB (publ), Finnish Branch.
+Customers received the information either in Netbank, by letter or when establishing a customer relationship.